gzmask/tetris-cljs-figwheel/README.md

     lein cljsbuild once min

-And open your browser in `resources/public/index.html`.
-You will not get live reloading, nor a REPL.
+Then open your browser in `resources/public/index.html`.

 ## License